xl2602/xl2602.github.io/_posts/2017-01-17-machine-learning-notes-1.markdown

 categories: machine-learning
 ---

-These are course notes for COMS4721 machine learning course taught by Professor John Paisley ay Columbia University.
+These are course notes for COMS4721 machine learning course taught by Professor John Paisley at Columbia University.

 # Notation